jstm17/cropXtender/README.md

 - Easy integration with jQuery.
 - Responsive design for various devices.
 - Customizable plugin settings to fit your specific project requirements.

+## Demo

+Explore the [CropXtender Demo](https://wintxer.github.io/cropXtender-doc/editor.html) to see the plugin in action.

 ## Getting Started